Dombeya acutangula

-Dombeya acutangula, the bois bete or mahot tantan, is a flowering plant species found only in Mauritius and Réunion.
-Formerly placed in the family Sterculiaceae, this artificial assemblage is now included in the Malvaceae by most authors.
+Dombeya acutangula, the bois bete or mahot tantan, is a species of flowering plant in the family Malvaceae.
+It is native to the Mascarene Islands (Mauritius, Réunion, and Rodrigues), and Madagascar, Malawi, Mozambique, Tanzania, and Zambia.

 It has charming pale (white or light pink) flowers in small clusters.

-The natural habitat is subtropical or tropical dry forests but it is almost extinct due to habitat loss; some 50 plants remain in the wild, growing in a narrowly circumscribed area at Corps de garde, Trois Mamelles, Yemen, Magenta and Chamarel.
+On Mauritius it grows in forests from 300 to 500 meters elevation.
+It is almost extinct on the island due to habitat loss; some 50 plants remain in the wild, growing in a narrowly circumscribed area at Corps de garde, Trois Mamelles, Yemen, Magenta and Chamarel.

 Systematics

 Bois bete was sometimes placed in Pentapetes.
 It is somewhat variable and thus was described under a number of names, which are now considered junior synonyms: